hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-When found the function in the module we want to use, we can read about it more
+When found the function (e.g. `urlopen`) in the module we want to use, we can read about it more
 <br />by starting an **interactive help session** with the `help()` function:

 ```shell script